Junweiw/LendingClub/Project Overview.md

 # Lending Club Project

-In this project, I used logistic regression to predict the probability of fully paid at the end for each loan application.
+In this project, I used logistic regression to predict the probability of fully paid at the end for each loan application, and assign credit grades based on the probability.
+The model predicted results will be compared with original credit grades results with additional analysis.

 The process are showcased in multiple notebooks, and they include:

 1. Data Exploration and Transformation
 2. Missing Value Analysis and Solutions